rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

      		* Rolled item container profile = rolled item
   	  	* Scroll box container profile = scroll box [choose best size]

-* #### [Legacy content: Bound volumes]
+* #### 10.8.4.5 Legacy content: Bound volumes
 	* At one point Rose Library treated bound volumes as a separate format that was boxed and shelved separately.
 Bound volumes included ledgers, scrapbooks, photograph albums, etc.
-	* Historically bound volumes were handled as BVs and OBVs based on size and were shelved on the BV and OBV shelving on L11.
+	* Historically bound volumes were handled as BVs or OBVs based on size and were shelved on the BV and OBV shelving on L11.
- 	* New BVs should not be created; box and treat bound volumes as any other oversized material.
+ 	* New BVs should not be created; box and treat bound volumes the same way as any other oversized material.
   	* Under rare circumstances you may need to create a new OBV if a volume is too large for a 20x24" box and must be stored onsite.
 In those rare cases, it should be identified with a strip of acid-free card stock inserted into the volume, given an OBV number, and stored on the OBV shelves on L11.

-DELETE below this
- * If a collection is being stored at the LSC:
- 		*
-   		* Bound volumes that are too large for a 20 x 24" box must be stored onsite and should be handled as OBVs (oversized bound volumes).
-It should be identified with a strip of acid-free card stock inserted into the volume.
-In a collection OBVs should be given a separate sequence of numbers from the general box number sequence (i.e. OBV1, OBV2, etc.).
-They should be stored on the OBV shelves on L11.
- 	* If a collection is being stored onsite:

- 		* If a box containing a bound volume is too big to be stored with the rest of the collection on regular stacks shelving:
-  			* BVs (bound volumes)--smaller boxes that will fit on the BV shelves should be handled as BVs.
-In a collection BVs should be given a separate sequence of numbers from the general box number sequence (i.e. BV1, BV2, etc.).
-[Note: this is legacy content and will rarely come up.]
-     		* OBVs (oversized bound volumes)--larger volumes that need to be stored on the OBV shelves should be handled as an OBV.
-If a volume is too large for a 20x24" box, it should be identified with a strip of acid-free card stock inserted into the volume.
-In a collection OBVs should be given a separate sequence of numbers from the general box number sequence (i.e. OBV1, OBV2, etc.).

-* #### Framed items
+* #### 10.8.4.6 Framed items
 	* When possible, framed items such as photographs, certificates, or artwork should be unframed and boxed according to the size of the item.
 See guidance above on oversized boxes.
 	* If it is not possible to remove the frame but the frame will fit in an oversized box, put it in an appropriately sized box and pad the item with pH buffered paper or bubble wrap. **Do not send framed items with glass to the LSC.** Boxes containing glass must be stored onsite and should be handled as an OP.
 Affix a label that says "caution: glass".
 	* Framed items that are too large to be boxed should be handled as a FR (framed item), which will be stored on the art racks on L11: